 3. Process development

 One entity, where the involvement of a CDMO can become a success-driving factor, is process development.
-In a nutshell, process development includes selection, testing and optimization of the cell culture, of virus infection or plasmid transfection parameters and downstream purification methods, before the transition to larger production scale is made.
+Process development includes the selection, testing, and optimization of conditions and methods before the transition to a larger production scale.
 Our process development team provides the knowledge base and means for GMP production.
 Needless to say, the use of Design of Experiments (DoE) at an early stage is a fundamental element for the identification of your Critical Quality Attributes (CQAs), which in turn support a Quality by Design (QBD) approach to your process development and validation.
 For us, at Biovian it is no problem to start from a single vial with the viral construct or a small volume of plasmids.
 Building on this, our team of virologists, cell biologists, biotechnologists and process engineers will create a road map and an optimal process for your Viral Vector program.
 Since our people develop processes for numerous biopharmaceutical projects each year, we can give expert insight into what works best for your product-to-be.
 Well planned is half done, as the saying goes.

 - FDA, “FDA approves innovative gene therapy to treat pediatric patients with spinal muscular atrophy, a rare disease and leading genetic cause of infant mortality,” 24 May 2019.
 [Online].
 Available: https://www.fda.gov/news-events/press-announcements/fda-approves-innovative-gene-therapy-treat-pediatric-patients-spinal-muscular-atrophy-rare-disease.